MDMafriChowdhury/Face-Detection-Attendece-using-YOLO-/README.md

 # Web-Based Face Recognition Attendance System Using Flask App and YOLO model

+## Project Description

+Odoo Face Attendance is a web-based kiosk application that uses facial recognition to manage employee attendance, posting all check-in and check-out events directly to your Odoo database in real-time.

+This project consists of a Python Flask server that handles face detection (using OpenCV) and communicates with Odoo (using odoorpc).
+It provides a simple web interface for training new employees, a kiosk interface for daily attendance, and a reporting dashboard that pulls live data from Odoo.

 ## Installation

 Clone or download this repository to your computer.